temetvince/template-x4-mod/README.md

 * Run *reference/webserver.bat* to view jobs.html or scriptproperties.html.
 Requires Python 3.
 * Autocomplete in Visual Studio Code requires installing the *XML Language Support by Red Hat* extension.
 * Rename all instances of *mod_name* to the name of your mod.
-* If you're not using AiScripts or MdScripts, then remove the appropriate folder inside *mod_name/* before shipping your mod.
+* If you're not using aiscripts or mdscripts, then remove the appropriate folder inside *mod_name/* before shipping your mod.
+* Keep all file names lowercase to ensure compatibility with Linux and Mac.

 ## Helpful Links: